tomsWebConsulting/twcsl/v7.1/Section/Gallery/Gallery Section Right Arrow Auto Click/README.md

   * Edit the Gallery.

-  * Set the first line of the first image DESCRIPTION to the following.
+  * In the DESCRIPTION of the first image, on a new line, add the following.

     ```text
-    twc-gsraac : { "slideDuration" : 5, "intersectionObserver" : true }
+    twc-gsraac : { "slideDuration" : 5, "inactivityDelay" : 30, "intersectionObserver" : true }
     ```

     * Keys